Vyral/base-template/_posts/2018-09-25-how-rising-prices-will-impact-buyers-and-sellers-moving-forward-in-our-market.md

 {% include youtube.html %}

-Home prices have risen in our market year over year, and they’re predicted to rise even further in the next year.
-Here’s what that means for buyers and sellers.
+<p style="text-align: center;"><em>Home prices have risen in our market year over year, and they’re predicted to rise even further in the next year.
+Here’s what that means for buyers and sellers.</em></p>

 As we move through September and head into October, prices are leveling off in our market due to rising interest rates.
 As a result, the inventory numbers are getting a little bit better.&nbsp;